 Notes on Painting

-2. Landscape paintings emphasize the fact that walls separate us from nature.
-Hanging pictures of the outdoors on the walls of a home makes a room feel larger by adding a vista that connects one to the natural world.
+6. Landscape paintings emphasize the fact that walls separate us from nature.
+Hanging pictures of the outdoors on walls creates a vista that connects one to the natural world and expands interior space.

-9. Exacting placement is essential.
-I spend hours moving things here and there to get an image framed just right.
-My purview is limited to what I want to see.
+10. My purview is limited to what I want to see.
 Perception is controlled.
 All chaotic parts are eliminated.
-I have to consciously remind myself to let things over lap because I am inclined to have every shape isolated from every other shape.
+I have to consciously remind myself to let things overlap because I am inclined to have every shape isolated from every other shape.
+I spend hours moving things here and there to get an image framed just right.

-11. Painting is the enactment of pure freedom.
-It is the enactment of denial, escape and pleasure.
-It is the enactment of uncertainty and deep focus.
+12. Painting is an enactment of freedom.
+It is an enactment of denial, escape and pleasure.
+It is an enactment of uncertainty and deep focus.

 14. Painting is an action of hope.

 15. Painting is humanistic and as such is concerned with emotion.